Lydia WanstallCopy-editing and Proofreading

 Why use an editor?

 You’ve chosen to write something for someone else to read.
-Whether it is an internal memo, a thesis, an article, a web page, a book, or any number of other texts, it is destined for a reader who needs to understand it and engage with it.
+Whether it is an internal memo, a report, an article, a web page, a book or any number of other texts, it is destined for a reader who needs to understand it and engage with it.

 - Is the text comprehensible and consistent?

 - Is the piece’s structure sound and suitable for the publication medium?